Thirty-sixth Amendment of the Constitution of Ireland: Implementing legislation

 Even though the referendum had been carried, abortion remained "illegal in almost all circumstances until the Oireachtas passes legislation providing otherwise", which the Government originally hoped to introduce into the Dáil in the autumn, and to have passed by the end of 2018.
-However, after the referendum, there were calls for the process to be sped up, and health minister Simon Harris said that the bill would be introduced before the summer recess and become law by the autumn.
+After the referendum, there were calls for the process to be sped up, and health minister Simon Harris said that the bill would be introduced before the summer recess and become law by the autumn.
 The Irish Times reported on 6 June that the Dáil second stage would begin on 11 July, possibly extending the Dáil term, and that remaining Oireachtas stages would be in September and October.
 The introduction of legislation was held up until after the processing of the petitions against the referendum result.

 Media had speculated before the vote that a narrow Yes majority would encourage No-supporting legislators to obstruct or weaken the legislative provisions compared to the draft published in March.
 Conversely, media said afterwards that the large majority made such moves unlikely; in particular, Fianna Fáil opponents would not "stand in the way" of the "will of the people".

 An updated general scheme of the Health (Regulation of Termination of Pregnancy) Bill 2018 was published by the Department of Health on 10 July.
 The final text was agreed by the cabinet at a meeting on 27 September and published the same day.
 Its second reading in the Dáil was introduced by minister Simon Harris on 4 October.

 On 5 December, the Health (Regulation of Termination of Pregnancy) Bill passed final stages in the Dáil, where it was approved by 90 votes to 15 (with 12 abstentions).
 On 13 December, Seanad Éireann approved the bill by 27 votes to 5.
 On 20 December 2018, President Michael D. Higgins signed the bill into law, officially legalising abortion in Ireland for the first time for non-life-threatening reasons.